 The table below analyses Financial Instruments carried at Fair Value at the end of the reporting period by the level of fair-value hierarchy as required by GRAP 104.
-The different levels are based on the extend by the hierarchy as required by GRAP 104.
-The different levels are based on the extend to which quoted prices are used in the calculation of the Fair Value of the Financial Instruments.
-The levels have been defined as follows:
+The different levels are based on the extent to which quoted prices are used in the calculation of the Fair Value of the Financial Instruments.
+The levels have been defined as follows